GlenDC/jsonwebtoken-aws-lc/README.md

 something similar and reuse it.

 ### Convert SEC1 private key to PKCS8
-`jsonwebtoken` currently only supports PKCS8 format for private EC keys.
+`jsonwebtoken-aws-lc` currently only supports PKCS8 format for private EC keys.
 If your key has `BEGIN EC PRIVATE KEY` at the top, this is a SEC1 type and can be converted to PKCS8 like so:

 ```bash